Difference and similarities between Catholic and Protestant churches.

 The Catholic continues to maintain the Apostolic succession that is, they keep maintaining the order and blessings of the priesthood from the Apostles to this generation.

 The Catholic Church believe that there’s purgatory where people who die with menial sin suffers for a while before going to heaven.
-The Pentecostal Churches doesn’t believe in such doctrine,they believe there’s only heaven and hell.
+The Protestant Churches doesn’t believe in such doctrine,they believe there’s only heaven and hell.

 Similarities between Catholic Church and Pentecostal Churche